Guide Drink

 Overview

-Some Sydney BYO restaurants charge a corkage fee — some don't.
-But no matter the option, you'll save a few dollars on drinks when visiting one of these eateries.
-Thankfully, our fine city is blessed with stacks of brilliant BYO diners who serve up all kinds of great eats.
-To help you pick the right one, we've curated this guide to the greatest.
+Some charge a corkage fee — others don't.
+Either way, you'll save a few dollars when visiting one of these eateries.
+To help you plan your next night out, we've curated this guide to Sydney's best BYO venues.
 Simply read through to find the spot that'll pair best with your chosen bevs.

 Recommended reads: